Alan Bond: Purchasing the Nine Network

 In fact, the agreed price was $1.05 billion.
 Packer took $800 million in cash and $250 million in subordinated debt in Bond Media.

 When Bond went bankrupt, Packer was able to turn the debt into a 37% equity in Bond Media, which now included Channel 9 in Brisbane, and was worth about $500 million.
 It was valued at $1 billion, but had $500 million in debt on the books.
-Packer was quoted as saying "You only get one Alan Bond in your lifetime, and I've had mine".
+Packer was quoted as saying, "You only get one Alan Bond in your lifetime, and I've had mine".

 Bankruptcy and conviction for fraud

 In 1992, Bond was declared bankrupt after failing to repay a $194 million personal guarantee on a loan for a nickel-mining project.
 His debts reportedly totalled $1.8 billion at the time.
 He feigned brain damage to avoid answering questions during bankruptcy trials, a charade he saw no need to keep up afterwards.
-He was forced to sell Glympton Park in England.
+He was forced to sell Glympton Park in England, which he purchased in 1988.

 In 1995, his family bought him out of bankruptcy, with creditors accepting a payment of A$12 million, a little over half a cent per dollar.

 In 1997, Bond was sentenced to seven years in prison after pleading guilty to using his controlling interest in Bell Resources to deceptively siphon off A$1.2 billion into the coffers of the Bond Corporation.
 The funds were used to shore up the cash resources of the ailing Bond Corporation, which spectacularly collapsed, leaving Bell Resources in a precarious and uncertain position.
 He was stripped of his 1984 honour as an Officer of the Order of Australia.

 Bond was released from Karnet Prison Farm in 2000, having served four years in various Western Australian prisons.